Basil Wolverton: Later career

 Beginning in 1958, Wolverton wrote and illustrated an abridged version of The Old Testament stories under the titles "The Bible Story" and (beginning with chapter 121 in November 1968) "The Story of Man", serialized in 133 chapters from November 1958 to November 1969 in the magazine The Plain Truth, and continued for another 23 chapters in the magazine Tomorrow's World from January 1970 to April 1972.
 From 1961 to 1968 the first ninety-nine chapters of The Bible Story were collected in six volumes published by Ambassador College Press, and from 1982 to 1988 the complete 156 chapters (as 154 chapters, with 47/48 and 56/57 combined) were collected in six volumes published by the Worldwide Church of God.
-In February 2009, the illustrations which accompanied the text were collected by Fantagraphics in The Wolverton Bible, along with sixteen illustrations of the Book of Revelation (originally accompanying articles in The Plain Truth, and reprinted in two booklets, Prophecy and The Book of Revelation Unveiled at Last), a forward by Grant Geissman, and an introduction by his son, Monte Wolverton.
+In February 2009, the illustrations which accompanied the text were collected by Fantagraphics in The Wolverton Bible, along with sixteen illustrations of the Book of Revelation (originally accompanying articles in The Plain Truth, and reprinted in two booklets, Prophecy and The Book of Revelation Unveiled at Last), a foreword by Grant Geissman, and an introduction by his son, Monte Wolverton.

-In 1968, Wolverton did the Ugly Posters series of trading cards for Topps, displaying his trademark twisted headshots.
+In 1965, Wolverton did the Ugly Stickers series of trading cards for Topps, displaying his trademark twisted headshots.

 In 1973, he returned to mainstream comics, illustrating several covers for Joe Orlando's satiric Plop! at DC Comics.
 Comix Book, a joint production of Marvel Comics and Denis Kitchen's Kitchen Sink Press, featured two strips by Wolverton, "Calvin" and "Weird Creatures".